MarcosCobena/marcoscobena.github.io/items/wave-engines-on-line-gltf-viewer.md

-*(This post appeared first [here](https://geeks.ms/waveengineteam/2020/02/06/wave-engines-on-line-gltf-viewer/) on February 6th, 2020)*
+ï»¿*(This post appeared first [here](https://geeks.ms/waveengineteam/2020/02/06/wave-engines-on-line-gltf-viewer/) on February 6th, 2020)*

 **TL;DR**: We are announcing our experimental glTF on-line viewer made with Wave Engine 3.0, powered by WebAssembly.
 Try the demo! <a href="http://gltf.waveengine.net" rel="noopener" target="_blank">http://gltf.waveengine.net</a>